Who Was Crucified Next to Jesus?

 The Value of Dismas and Gestas’ Story for Parents and Teachers

-Parents and teachers have a huge responsibility—and a huge blessing—to help to shape the character of their children and students.
+Parents and teachers have a huge responsibility—and a huge blessing—to help shape the character of their children and students.
 When punishment is given to children or teenagers without adequate explanation, the child may not fully understand, and hence not be able to repent.
 They may suffer the punishment, without realizing where their mistake was, or fully taking responsibility for their actions.
 They need to grasp why what they did was wrong in a moral sense, accept the consequences, and ask for forgiveness in an authentic way—just as Dismas did in this powerful and important bible story.